City tower & old town hall

 The mayor represented the city vis-à-vis the other estates and the sovereign, who exercised overlordship over the city to a greater or lesser extent depending on the era.
 Each city councillor had their own clearly assigned tasks to fulfil, such as the supervision of market law, the care of the hospital and poor relief or the customs regulations, which were particularly important for Innsbruck.
 In all these political processes, one should always remember that Innsbruck had around 5,000 inhabitants in the 16th century, only a small proportion of whom had citizenship.
 The dispossessed, travellers, unemployed, servants, diplomats, employees, women and students were not entitled to vote.
 Voting was a privilege of the male upper class.

-Contrary to popular belief, the Middle Ages were not a lawless time of arbitrariness.
-In Innsbruck, as in the province of Tyrol, there was a code that regulated right and wrong as well as the rights and duties of citizens very precisely.
-If you include the rules for trade, customs duties, the exercise of professions by guilds, price fixing by the magistrate and criminal law, pre-modern and early modern coexistence was even more strictly regulated than it is today.
-These regulations changed according to the customs of the time.
-The medieval court days were organised at the "Dingstätte" is held outdoors.
+If someone was caught committing an unlawful or immoral act, there were courts that passed judgement.
+The medieval court days were held at the "Dingstätte" is held outdoors.
 The tradition of the Thing goes back to the old Germanic Thingwhere all free men gathered to dispense justice.
 The city council appointed a judge who was responsible for all offences that were not subject to the blood court.
 He was assisted by a panel of several jurors.
 Punishments ranged from fines to pillorying and imprisonment.
+The city also monitored compliance with religious order.
+"Heretics" and dissenters were not reprimanded by the church, but by the city government.

 The penal system also included less humane methods than are common today, but torture was not used indiscriminately and arbitrarily.
 However, torture was also regulated as part of the procedure in particularly serious cases.
 Until the 17th century, suspects and criminals in Innsbruck were Kräuterturm at the south-east corner of the city wall, on what is now Herzog-Otto-Ufer.
 Both the trial and the serving of the sentence were public trials.
 The city tower was Fool's cottagea cage in which people were locked up and put on display.
 On the wooden Schandesel you were dragged through the town for minor offences.
 The pillory was located in the suburb, today's Maria-Theresien-Straße.
 There was no police force, but the town magistrate employed servants and town watchmen were posted at the town gates to keep the peace.
 It was a civic duty to help catch criminals.
 Vigilante justice was forbidden.